The Problem / Context

 What I Delivered

 A translation bias reduction tool concept that identifies and highlights sentences susceptible to racial and gender bias, helping translators focus their review where it matters most.
-Post-hackathon: translator interviews, synthesis report, and recommendations to the Goethe Institut for improving fairness in AI-assisted literary translation.
+Post-hackathon: six translator interviews, a synthesis report, and recommendations to the Goethe Institut covering tool design and functionality, translator workflow integration, and a proposal for longitudinal engagement with translators as AI translation technology continues to evolve rapidly.

 Outcomes / Impact